PixeyeHQ/actors.unity/README.md

 public void SomeMethod()
 {
      // New entity with a new GO ( GameObject ).
-     // The GO prefab will be taken from the Resources folder by string ID. ent e = Entity.Create("Obj Fluffy Unicorn", true);
+     // The GO prefab will be taken from the Resources folder by string ID.
+     // The GO will be pooled.
+     ent e = Entity.Create("Obj Fluffy Unicorn", true);
      // Access to the transform of Obj Fluffy Unicorn gameobject. e.transform.position = new Vector3(0,0,0) ;